Celebrating differences

 What we are doing

 We run a leadership development programme for managers from ethnic minorities, which includes sponsoring colleagues to study for qualifications from the Chartered Institute of Management.
-In addition, on International Women's Day 2024, we launched a Women in Leadership Level 3 course for aspiring managers, and we continue to support colleagues enrolled in leadership programmes.
-A mentoring scheme has been introduced, offering opportunities for mentees and mentors.
-Notably, four of our colleagues were shortlisted as finalists in the G15 Ethnicity in Housing Awards, with one winning the 'One to Watch - Future Leader' award.
+On International Women's Day 2024, we launched a Women in Leadership Level 3 course for aspiring managers, and we continue to support colleagues enrolled in leadership programmes.
+A mentoring scheme offers opportunities for mentees and mentors, and four colleagues were shortlisted as finalists in the G15 Ethnicity in Housing Awards, with one winning the “One to Watch – Future Leader” award.
+Over the last year, three colleagues graduated from the 2024/25 G15 Accelerate Programme for ethnically diverse colleagues, achieving a 100% success rate, and two colleagues from under-represented demographic groups gained a CMI Level 6 Certificate in Professional Management & Leadership Practice, including Leading Equality, Diversity and Inclusion.
+A further 126 colleagues completed apprenticeships, including women, ethnically diverse colleagues and those declaring a disability, demonstrating our continued focus on inclusive development.

 Measurement of our progress